15 Hobby Lobby Savings Secrets YOU Must Know to Save BIG

 Hip2Save may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-When it comes to Hobby Lobby, I have a slight obsession… I love that store and can spend hours in there!
-In fact, many of the items in my home were purchased at Hobby Lobby during a sale or using a coupon (wall decor, artificial plants & flowers, baskets, even the artificial Christmas Tree we got last year).
+When it comes to Hobby Lobby, I have a slight obsession… I love that store and can spend hours perusing their beautifully decorated aisles!
+In fact, I rarely walk out of the store without making a purchase, especially during a clearance event or when I have a 40% off coupon in tow!

 If you also love shopping at Hobby Lobby and are looking for ways to get the most bang for your buck, be sure to check out these money-saving secrets before stepping foot inside their door.

 1.)
 Don’t shop without a 40% off coupon.